High-speed rail: 2013 Santiago de Compostela accident

 In July 2013, a high-speed train in Spain travelling at 190 km/h attempted to negotiate a curve whose speed limit is 80 km/h.
 The train derailed and overturned, resulting in 78 fatalities.
 Normally high-speed rail has automatic speed limiting restrictions, but this track section is a conventional section and in this case the automatic speed limit was said to be disabled by the driver several kilometers before the station.
-A few days later, the train worker's union claimed that the speed limiter didn't work properly because of lack of proper funding, acknowledging the budget cuts made by the current government.
+A few days later, the train worker's union claimed that the speed limiter did not work properly because of lack of proper funding, acknowledging the budget cuts made by the current government.
 Two days after the accident, the driver was provisionally charged with homicide by negligence.
 This is the first accident that occurred with a Spanish high-speed train, but it occurred in a section that was not high speed and as mentioned safety equipment mandatory on high-speed track would have prevented the accident.